King's Worcester

 9. Enjoy it!

 The Sixth Form will go by incredibly quickly.
 In years to come you will look fondly back at this incredible point of your life, at the large number of close friends and the amazing opportunities you took up.
-Such as the King’s’ 1st XV annual match at Sixways, a Rugby Premiership ground.
-The boys run out to a crowd of 4000 in what will be the biggest match of their lives.
-What will you do to have a truly memorable Sixth Form?
+Whether it is the Superball, the Modus Cup, the Senior Production, Gold D of E or the multitude of other opportunities, what will you do to have a truly memorable Sixth Form?

 Josh Hand